krishnabx/krishnabx/README.md

 - 👋 Hi, I’m Krishna
 - 📚 I am pursuing Masters in Data Analytics Engineering to supplement my Masters of Science in Statistics
 - 👀 I’m interested in statistics, data analytics
-- 🌱 I’m currently learning Python, SQL and R
+- 🌱 I’m proficient in Python, SQL and R
 - 💞️ I’m looking to collaborate on data analytics projects
 - 📫 How to reach me: barfiwala.k@northeastern.edu